 “Ain’t nobody got time for that.”

-Within the Google Search Console, there is a tool called Google Fetch, which allows you to resubmit pages to Google for faster indexing.
+Within the Google Search Console, you can use the URL Inspection, which allows you to resubmit pages to Google for faster indexing.

 You simply enter the URL you want to either index (if it’s a new page) reindex (if it’s existing) and click the ‘Request Indexing’ button.